GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 </details>

 <details>
-<summary>After successfully completing Phase A to offboard my device from SEED components, I receive the error <b>Intune ID not found.
-Please manually input your Intune ID</b>.
-What should I do?</summary>
+<summary>What should I do if I receive the error <b>Intune ID not found.
+Please manually input your Intune ID</b> after successfully completing Phase A to offboard my device from SEED components.</summary>

 You may encounter this error if we are unable to auto-retrieve your Intune Device ID due to incorrect configurations on your device.